 - Single-Pilot Accident Rate: Data shows accidents occur at higher rates when aircraft are operated by a single pilot compared to those with a dual-pilot crew.
 Accidents with a single-pilot crew are 30% more likely, given lone pilots have sole responsibility to oversee all risk mitigation processes, and can simply be more susceptible to increased errors and risks when procedures become bogged down in tasks.
 Fatigue can also spur fitness-for-duty concerns.

 - Loss of control inflight (LOC_I) accidents cause the highest number of fatalities in aviation compared to any other accidents.

-- Distraction: In the flurry to stay on schedule and comply with all compliant tasks, personnel may struggle with too many tasks to complete and not enough time, resources or tools to properly assess risks, manage threats, and remain focused.
+- Distraction: In the flurry to stay on schedule and ensure compliance, personnel may struggle with too many tasks to complete and not enough time, resources or tools to properly assess risks, manage threats, and remain focused.
 This type of human error and other human factors in aviation can be mitigated by helping to address distractions and manage pressure.

 - Weather-related incidents: Issues like icy sidewalks and runways, poor visibility, and systems performances in varying temperatures all pose weather-related safety risks.